raspberrypilearning/amazing-image-identifier/en/step_6.md

 --- collapse ---
 ---
-title: Getting arguments from the parser
+title: Get arguments from the parser
 ---
-Once you have added all the arguments you need, you’ll need to read them and use them elsewhere in your program.
+Once you have added all the arguments you need, you should read them and use them elsewhere in your program.

 First, you need to parse the arguments into a variable.
-You do this using the following code:
+You can work on this with the code below:

 ```python
 args = parser.parse_args()
 ```
-+ `parser` is an argument parser you created
++ `parser` is an argument parser created by you

-Once you’ve done this, your variable contains an object which has properties that match each of the argument names you set.
-You can access these properties using the dot operator.
+Once completed, your variable contains an object that has properties that match each of the argument names set by you.
+You can access these properties through the dot operator.
 For example, you would access a property called `image` like this:

 ```python
 image = args.image
 ```

-Here’s an example of how you can create an argument and fetch its value into a variable.
+Below is an example of how you can create an argument and fetch its value into a variable.

 ```python
 from argparse import ArgumentParser